victorbillaud/tomato/README.md

 ### Run supabase

 Before running supabase you need to create a `.env` file with the following variables following the `.env.example` file.

+Then you can start supabase with:

+`supabase start`

+### Errors

+1. `Error: Error evaluating "env(DISCORD_CLIENT)": environment variable DISCORD_CLIENT is unset.`

-Because we are using env variable in the supabase config file, you need to first source the `.env` file with `source .env` (or `source .env.example` if you don't have a `.env` file).
+Because we are using env variable in the supabase config file, you need to first source the `.env` file with `source .env`.

 For example if you are at the root of the project you can run this command to source the `.env` file.

 `source ./supabase/.env`

-Then you can run supabase with
+Then you can restart the supabase server.

-`supabase start`

 ## Deployments